russellmatt66/imhd-CUDA/visualization/README.md

 # Summary
 Directory for the bespoke VTK.
-Integrated into this is also a Python module I wrote that calculates Ideal MHD equilibrium for a handful of cases right now.

 # Directory Structure
 `build/`